DavidJr007/DavidJr007/README.md

 ## Something else about me
 - 🌱 I’m currently learning everything to develop my skills 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Motto: Me better than you were yesterday
+- 🥅 Motto: Be better than you were yesterday
 - ⚡ Fun fact: I love to play squash and work out